rmarable/Ec2InstanceMaker/README.md

   * ubuntu1404 does not seem to support building the native Debian package of amazon-efs-utils.

-EFS encryption in transit for these operating systems may be provided in a subsequent feature release.
+  * EFS encryption in transit for these operating systems may be provided in a subsequent feature release.

+* If the instance(s) cannot be built due to a lack of spot capacity, Terraform will return a "capacity-not-available" error.
+To resolve this, try increasing the spot_buffer or using ondemand instead.